 - 3% compounded

 (remember, partnership rule require inflation benefits at most ages)

 The policy does cover all areas and types of care, including home care, adult day care facilities, assisted living facilities, memory care, and nursing home care.

 It also features a "cash alternative," which allows the covered individual to receive 30% of what is usually allowed in cash at the time of claim.

 It has a 90-day elimination period.
-This 90-day period is waived if you require care suddenly due to an accidental injury or stroke.
+These 90 days are waived if you require care suddenly due to an accidental injury or stroke.

 LifeSecure does offer Partnership Long-Term Care Insurance plans that offer additional dollar-for-dollar asset protection.
-You can learn more about the federal/state partnership program by finding your state on the LTC NEWS MAP.
+You can learn more about the federal/state partnership program and other state-specific information on long-term care by finding your state on the LTC NEWS Cost of Care Calculator.

 Please note: Since every company has different underwriting rules, you could be eligible for coverage with one company and not another.